 1. Purity: Visual separation of sample fractions; identifying cultivated seeds, noxious and weed seeds; determining 1000-seed weight; determining the fraction of damaged seeds for cotton and peanuts.

 2. Germination: Germinability of seeds under various conditions, including dormancy breaking; tetrazolium and other viability tests; seed vigour measurements using: cool test, cold test and conductivity tests; seed moisture content, etc.

 3. Seed Health: Detection and identification of quarantine diseases as well as diseases already existing is Israel.
-Two sections of the laboratory identify either fungal or bacterial and viral seed-transmitted diseases.
+Two sections of the laboratory identify either fungal diseases (temporarily not active) or bacterial and viral seed-transmitted diseases.

 Varieties Certified for Sale: This activity is suspended due to upcoming significant changes in the Seed Regulations.
 The Laboratory manages and publishes the List of Varieties Eligible for Sale in Israel (in Hebrew), which contains all the varieties which have been checked and approved for sale in Israel.

 The Israel Official Seed Testing Laboratory (ILDL01) is accredited by the International Seed Testing Association and may issue ISTA International Seed Analysis Certificates for the following tests: Purity analysis, Determination of other seeds by number, Germination test, Vigour testing, 1000 seeds weight, Seed moisture content, Testing coated seed and Seed Health Testing and Sampling (with collaboration of PPIS).Scope of ISTA Accreditation: type of tests, detailed standard methods.

-The laboratory is also accredited by the Israel Laboratory Accreditation Authority (ISRAC), according to ISO/IEC 17025 and to the extent of accreditation as mentioned above (except for sampling).
+The laboratory is also accredited by the Israel Laboratory Accreditation Authority (ISRAC), according to ISO/IEC 17025 for Health tests - see scope of ISRAC accreditation